bdurrani/bdurrani.github.com/content/post/2020-01-27-rust-modules.md

 Notice we added `mod foo` to `main.rs`.
 We did the same when moving `constants` to its own file.
-By adding it to `main.rs`, I'm declaring that my crate's module hierarchy is still the same as before:
+By adding it to `main.rs`, I'm declaring that my crate's module hierarchy is still the same as before.
+I.E., the module `foo` is a child module of `main`
 ```
             main
         /    |      \